This episode is entitled “How to get relief from low back pain” and the tips covered are:

 - Start low and build slow

-And one of the most reassuring things for it is movement, but obviously movement that doesn’t hurt.
-So if it hurts to bend forwards, but you can’t actually bend to the side, then you should definitely be bending to the side that will settle your nervous system down, reduce that state of alarm.
-And also it will help to move potentially fluids, blood, and all that stuff arrange your body.
-So it’s very important in every stage of healing that you move the effected part and all body parts, because that stimulates your circulatory system and circulation is essential for healing.
-It brings oxygen and glucose, uh, rebuilding blocks to that tissue and help it to heal and regenerate.
-So moving often in ways that don’t hurt is very important to getting relief from low back pain, it will settle your neurosystem calm you down and very directly then reduce your experience of pain.
+Your body, brain and nervous system are completely integrated when you have persistent pain.
+Your subconscious nervous system becomes very alarmed.
+One of the most reassuring things for it is moving.
+If it hurts to bend forwards, but you can bend to the side, then do that.
+It’s very important in every stage of healing to move all body parts, as that stimulates your circulatory system.
+Circulation is essential for healing.
+It brings oxygen and glucose, rebuilding blocks to that tissue and help it to heal and regenerate.
+Moving often in ways that don’t hurt is very important to getting relief from low back pain.
+It will settle your neurosystem, calm you down and reduce your experience of pain.

 If you’d like a free online assessment of lower back pain / sciatica, click the link.